jramsdell/team2_group_project/README.md

  * **lucene_combined**: Lucene retrieval method (aggregate rank scores of top 11 under BM25 + Dirichlet + Jelenik Mercer)

 After running (sometimes for a while), the classifier will print the resulting F1 score when evaluated on all of the test emails.

+Decision Tree
+The decision tree is run with the option "decision_tree", and requires the following arguments to run:
+  <train_data_file_loc> <test_data_loc> <add_naive_bayes_features>
+  The training csv (or tsv) file, the test csv (or tsv) file and true or false to add naive bayes features or not.

+The command to run the maven jar file with args is: java -jar target/team2_group_project-1.0-SNAPSHOT-jar-with-dependencies.jar decision_tree <train_data_file_loc> <test_data_loc> <add_naive_bayes_features>

+There is a script called run.sh that will compile and run the jar file command.
+The train and test files are too large to add to github so they must be local on your machine somewhere.
+If you are tring to test the decision tree and need these files, please email me at tsy23@wildcats.unh.edu.